pieye/toggl2clockify/README.md

 - User groups

 ## Clearing the workspace
 You can use the `--wipeAll` flag to clear the entire workspace.
 This is useful for development/testing, since the duplication detection isn't perfect.
 This restores the workspace to a blank slate without having to create a new workspace.
 The program will wipe everything first, then immediately exit.

 ## Development

+After running `pip install -r requirements.txt`, run:
+`pre-commit install`
+This adds a small script that checks your code before commits.
+It will prevent you from committing unless your code passes formatting and pylint.

+To run the commands individually:

 Use black for auto-formatting

 ```bash